Phone Numbers

 New Thrombolytic Treatment for Ischemic Stroke Population

 The American Heart Association updated the latest acute ischemic stroke (AIS) treatment guidelines replacing Alteplase (tPA) with Tenecteplase (TNK) based on recent clinical trial findings and real-world outcomes from larger centers who already adopted Tenecteplase for treatment of AIS patients within the treatable time window.
 Patients eligible to receive Tenecteplase include: diagnosis of ischemic stroke causing disabling neurologic deficits, time from last known well (LKW) or onset of stroke symptoms less than 4.5 hours prior to administration, non-contrast CT head must be negative for any bleeding.
 As with any medication or intervention, clinical judgement must be used based on each specific situation.
-Lexington Medical Center Stroke Team, along with most of the large health systems in Our State, have transitioned to the new guidelines.
+Lexington Medical Center Stroke Team, along with most of the large health systems in our state, have transitioned to the new guidelines.
 After careful review of the research and reported outcomes, Tenecteplase will be the only thrombolytic used to treat the stroke population at LMC which was effective March 5, 2024.
 We look forward to improving the outcomes for our stroke population with the use of Tenecteplase and updating our practices to meet evidence-based guidelines.

 In July 2024, Lexington Medical Center received the American Heart Association’s GOLD PLUS Get With The Guidelines® Stroke award along with Target Stroke Honor Roll ELITE and Target Type 2 Diabetes Honor Roll for our commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines.
 We join only a handful of other hospitals in the state in achieving this recognition level.